nevendyulgerov/ECF/README.md

 global $post;
 $fieldVal = null;

-// check if field with name 'myField' for custom post type with id exists if ( ECF::has('myField', 'cpt', $post->ID) ) {
+// check if field with name 'myField' for custom post type exists if ( ECF::has('myField', 'cpt', $post->ID) ) {

     // retrieve value for field with name 'myField'